 The Food Process Research and Development Laboratory (FPRDL) in Athens, Georgia provides facilities and expertise for developing new products and for testing new processing technologies.
 Established in 1995 to promote innovation and competitiveness in the food industry, our labs have been instrumental in developing processing and product innovations by working with the food and allied industries through cooperative university-industry research.
 The FPRDL is located in a 1,200 square foot facility across Cedar Street from the Food Science Building and houses an additional processing area as well as sensory and focus group testing facilities.
 The FPRDL director is Dr. William Kerr.
 The Food Science faculty with expertise in processing and product development as well as sensory and analytical techniques also make good use of the facilities with their industry partners.

 Our pilot plants are designed to simulate small scale, industrial food processing and research facilities.
 Currently, pilot plants for dehydrated products, thermally processed shelf stable and refrigerated products, processed meats, beverage concentration and heat processing are available.
-The processed meat laboratory on the first floor of the Food Science Building is USDA-FSIS approved.
-The manager is Danny Morris.

 Laboratory Policy and Reservation